qlan3/Jaxplorer/README.md

 ## TODO

+- Add more descriptions about slurm and hyper-parameter comparison.
 - Improve the performance of PPO in MuJoCo tasks.
 - Add more algorithms, such as DQN for Atari games.